General Admission Procedures for Graduate Students

 The applicant must complete an application form available in the Office of Graduate Studies or online.
 The completed form must be submitted (with an official transcript showing a bachelor’s degree earned) to the Office of Graduate Studies.
 A $40.00 non-refundable application fee is required.
 Should a student change to degree seeking, this fee will be applied to your application.

-The following dates indicate when applications are due in the Office of Graduate Studies.
+The following dates indicate when applications are due in the Office of Graduate Studies for all students:

 Although the applicant my submit a copy of his/her admission test scores in the application packet, the applicant must request an official score report from the testing service to be sent directly to MSU Billings.
 Registration at MSUB will be withheld until an official test result is received if required by the degree/program.